-‘Justice League’ Trailer Dropped!
-Story to Focus on Cyborg, Zack Snyder Says
+‘Justice League’ Trailer Dropped, Story To Focus On Cyborg, Zack Snyder Says

 The trailer then proceeds to show hero shots of each individual Justice League member.
 We see Jason Momoa as Aquaman, Ezra Miller as The Flash, and Ray Fisher as Cyborg.
 Seeing each one in action just sends chills to the spine!
 Warner Brothers sure did not spare any expense to up the excitement and hype factor for this film.

 However, there is not much information to be gleaned for the movie aside from the details revealed in the trailer.
-One of the biggest sources of information is of course the director himself, Zack Snyder, and he did not skimp on giving out details.
+One of the biggest sources of information is, of course, the director himself, Zack Snyder, and he did not skimp on giving out details.

 In an interview with USA Today, Snyder shared how Ezra Miller and Jason Momoa worked their characters very well, with the director expressing his obvious delight working with the two.
 He also revealed that one of the major plot points of the film would be the origins of Cyborg, going so far as to say that it is the “heart of the story.”